lmas/thesis/thesis.typ

 optimal subsequence size for a data source.
 This might be difficult though, as time series data and anomaly patterns varies greatly between the different types of data sources that are available.
-Alternatively, more studies could investigate _Lu's_ approach @lu2, where they simply analyse a large amount of subsequence sizes by default.
+Alternatively, more studies could investigate _Lu's_ @lu2 approach, where they simply analyse a large amount of subsequence sizes by default.

 Another area that lacks study is the choice of distance function and how it would